top of page

 Make sure to eat enough vitamin K. Primary sources in the diet are natto, hard and soft cheeses, egg yolks, sauerkraut, butter and other fermented foods.
 Make sure to choose dairy products from grass-fed animals if possible.”

-We personally take Green Pastured fermented cod liver oil with ghee (see our video here for info on this), more so in the times of the year we’re not getting much sun, less so when we’re sunbaking often because there is such as thing as TOO MUCH VITAMIN D!
+We personally take Green Pastured fermented cod liver oil with ghee, more so in the times of the year we’re not getting much sun, less so when we’re sunbaking often because there is such as thing as TOO MUCH VITAMIN D!
 The D we get from the sun self-regulates in the body, the D we get elsewhere doesn’t.

 We also like to make super easy tinned wild-caught salmon and sardine patties, plus we eat pastured eggs daily.